zidanalba/dicom-translator-midlleware/README.md

 # DICOM Translator Middleware

 A lightweight Flask-based middleware to receive ECG result files from medical devices and forward them to a DICOM PACS server (e.g., Orthanc) using the DICOM protocol.
+This repo is build to fulfill my task to integrate Dawei's ECG (that didn't have DICOM protocol) to a PACS Server, for this case i use ORTHANC as the PACS Server.

 ---